Therapy for Perimenopause and Menopause

 Practices to increase self-awareness to reduce mood swings and emotional reactivity.

 If you are interested in learning more about my approach to working with the psychological changes that come with perimenopause and menopause, I can be reached at 415-721-3355 or by email.
-To learn more about my approach to psychotherapy, you can also read the articles on my psychotherapy blog.
+I see clients via telehealth throughout California and in my San Francisco office in Noe Valley at 4155 24th Street, San Francisco, CA 94114.

 I offer day-long retreats for those in perimenopause and menopause.
 If you are interested to learn when the next one is happening sign up for the waitlist.